TertiusRoach/brainstorm-bin/README.md

 ---

 ## Step 3: Commit to Repository by using these commands
-# This is just a sample
+# This is a sample commit

     <!-- echo "# brainstorm-bin" >> README.md -->
     <!-- git init -->